Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

   - [Trainable Classifiers Permissions](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-how-to-retrain-content-explorer?view=o365-worldwide#permissions)
   - [Content Explorer Permissions](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-content-explorer?view=o365-worldwide#permissions)

+### Trainable Classifiers
-To manage trainable classifiers, a user needs to be able to expand the Data Classification node in Microsoft Purview compliance portal.
+To manage trainable classifiers, a user needs to be able to expand the **Data Classification** node in Microsoft Purview compliance portal.
 Standard users don't have visibility to this node.

-The roles below are the role groups in Microsoft Purview compliance portal; they are not the Azure AD roles with the same name.
-The Azure AD roles with these names do not provide the same level of access in Microsoft Purview compliance portal.
+![](img/20230514-031406.png)

+The roles listed below come from Azure AD and Microsoft Purview.
+In Microsoft Purview, roles are called *role groups*.

 Accessing the Data Classification > Classifiers > Trainable Classifiers Node
+- Global Administrator (Azure AD)
-- Organization Administrator
+- Organization Management (Microsoft Purview)
-- Compliance Administrator
+- Compliance Administrator (Microsoft Purview)
-- Compliance Data Administrator
+- Compliance Data Administrator (Microsoft Purview)

-![](img/20230514-031406.png)

-Providing Feedback on Trainable Classifiers at Classification > Content Explorer
+### Content Explorer
+Content Explorer allows you to natively view scanned items and provide feedback for classifiers.
+It shows a current snapshot of the items that have a sensitivity label, a retention label, or have been classified as a sensitive information type.
+It also shows items that are classified by trainable classifiers.

+**Note:** access to Content Explorer is highly restricted because it lest you read the contents of scanned files.
+The permissions in Content Explorer supersede permissions that are locally assigned to the items.

+The following Microsoft Purview role groups are required to provide feedback in Content Explorer:
 - Privacy Management
 - Privacy Management Investigators
 - Information Protection